utkarshgpta/utkarshgpta.github.io/_posts/2016-01-24-hello-world.md

 ### How did it go?

 While learning, it had been just like a cakewalk - following up the steps - change, commit, push and voila we have a basic but not so good looking blog!
 And here is when opensource comes to save us!
 I decided to take up a previous work, change it according to my needs - since now I know the directory structure in which Jekyll works.
 But that wasn't easy enough.
 Due to different version of Jekyll, some times I was frustrated enough to leave it but it was the end result that acted as a driving force to keep me working.
-But here I am writing this blog post at 3 a.m. with DeathNote soundtrack playing in the background!:grin:
+But here I am writing this blog post at 3 a.m. with DeathNote soundtrack playing in the background!

 I shall discuss the technicalities in some later blog post, you should try it too.
-See you then !:smile:
+See you then !